ogait001/academic-profile/_posts/2026-05-12-on-happiness.md

 ---
 layout: post
 description: "A reflection on happiness and human longing, arguing that finite goods cannot satisfy the desire for enduring fullness."
+title: "On Happiness"
-title: "On Happiness: Its Duration, Its Name, and What Endures"
+subtitle: "Its Duration, its Name, and what Endures"
 date: 2026-05-12 00:00:00 -0500
 categories: [philosophy-of-time, ontology, catholic-theology]
 tags: